 For many, the holiday season means long periods of leisure and time spent in the home surrounded by family and friends.
-But for some, work continues as usual through these periods.
-However, we do not always consider that health and safety risks around the holiday season not only change, but are likely to become more prevalent and heightened due to bad weather conditions and human risk.
+But for others, work continues as usual through these periods.
+It’s important to consider that health and safety risks around the holiday season not only change, but are likely to become more prevalent and heightened due to bad weather conditions and human risk.

 So what are the increased hazards and what can we do to stay safe over the holiday period?

 Slips, trips and falls remain the most common cause of non-fatal workplace accidents.
 But for those working over the winter months, icy pavements and roads pose an even greater risk, particularly for those working alone and outdoors or travelling around to carry out home and property visits.